 The glass tube that holds the door to the fire exit closed is unbroken.

 One would have expected such an event to at least garner a mention in that day’s news.
-Mr Allen tells me he was interviewed by the BBC later that day, but his spot was bumped for coverage of the arguably more important Belfast Peace Agreement.
+Mr Allen tells me he was interviewed by the BBC later that day, but he found his spot bumped for coverage of the arguably more important Belfast Peace Agreement.

 These two cases are interesting in that they present certain, classic aspects of the traditional poltergeist haunting, chiefly the unexplained noises and the hurled objects.
 Indeed, even the odd behavior of said objects as they struck the ground was also reported in the now famous Enfield case.
 In that instance, marbles and toys thrown across the room at great speed also came to a dead stop, and were also warm to the touch.